why Nikola Corporation [NKLA] is a Good Choice for Investors After New Price Target of $4.43

 BTIG Research have made an estimate for Nikola Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on March 31, 2023.
 While these analysts kept the previous recommendation, Morgan Stanley raised their target price to Equal-Weight.
 The new note on the price target was released on March 13, 2023, representing the official price target for Nikola Corporation stock.
 Previously, the target price had yet another drop from $7 to $5, while BTIG Research kept a Buy rating on NKLA stock.

-Nikola Corporation [NKLA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -32.79.
-With this latest performance, NKLA shares dropped by -50.00% in over the last four-week period, additionally sinking by -72.67% over the last 6 months – not to mention a drop of -89.91% in the past year of trading.
+Nikola Corporation [NKLA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 12.51.
+With this latest performance, NKLA shares dropped by -38.90% in over the last four-week period, additionally sinking by -68.19% over the last 6 months – not to mention a drop of -88.23% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Nikola Corporation [NKLA] shares currently have an operating margin of -1427.45 and a Gross Margin at -251.96.
 Nikola Corporation’s Net Margin is presently recorded at -1543.02.